Anurag20075/Saad-Dashboard/README.md

 # 🚀 Saas-Dashboard

-Saad-Dashboard is a modern, scalable, and type-safe admin dashboard application built using TypeScript.
+Saas-Dashboard is a modern, scalable, and type-safe admin dashboard application built using TypeScript.
 It’s designed to provide an interactive UI for managing and visualizing data—perfect for internal tools, analytics panels, or administrative tasks.

 ---